Jibincl/Ansible-image-and-container-creation-using-latest-git-repo/README.md

 # Ansible-image-and-container-creation-using-latest-git-repo

-### Description
+## Description
 On this repository, we are going to discuss on how to create a docker image and container associated from latest git repo.
+Iam using a build server to create the image and a test server to create the container.

 ### Ansible Modules used
 1. yum